2026 Council of the District of Columbia election

 The 2026 Council of the District of Columbia election will be held on November 3, 2026, to elect seven members to the Council of the District of Columbia.
 Primary elections will take place on June 16.
-This will be the first Council election to use ranked-choice voting following the implementation of Initiative 83.
+This will be the first council election to use ranked-choice voting following the implementation of Initiative 83.

-Special election
+Special elections

+2025 Ward 8 special election

-A special election was held in Ward 8 on July 15, 2025 to fill the term of councilor Trayon White.
-White was expelled from the council in February 2025.
-White was re-elected.
+A special election was held in Ward 8 on July 15, 2025 to fill the term of councilmember Trayon White, after he was expelled from the council in February 2025.
+White was re-elected with 27.7% of the vote.

+2026 at-large special election

+A special election was held on June 16, 2026 to fill the term of councilmember Kenyan McDuffie, after he resigned on January 5, 2026, to run for mayor.
+Former at-large councilmember Elissa Silverman won the election with 55.32% of the vote.